johann-solo/oliveandmango.github.io/_posts/blog/2016-11-09-curry-fish.md

 excerpt: "<p>No time to cook?
 Try this simple and delicious solution</p>"
 ---

 Weekdays can go so fast and be such a blur sometimes for us and sometimes it's hard to know what to make for dinner everyday.
-This is one of the reasons I always include a curry in the weeks meal plan.
+This is one of the reasons I always include a curry in the week's meal plan.
 This is what we would call "curry in a hurry" though.
 It's not a complex curry but a really simple yet still flavorful curry.
 Creamy and coconutty too.
 I usually do it with vegetables or with a white fish.
 I find those are the easiest if you have little meal prep time because they don't require lots of time for seasoning.
 <br>

 I like to season my meat (chicken or beef) the night before I use it but when it comes to veggies and fish I find for this quick curry, I don't need to season as long.
 With the vegetables not at all, and for the fish I season with [green seasoning](http://oliveandmango.com/green-seasoning) for a half hour tops( sometimes I don't even season it for the whole 30 min because the fish easily picks up a lot of flavor from the seasoning in the curry sauce.
 While the fish is marinating in the green seasoning I prep the rest of my veggies and get my rice going.
 Usually I will do a peas and rice with veggies or like in this case I will do a bhaji (spinach) rice with local Trini pumpkin.
 When I do the curry with vegetables I use either fresh or frozen, whatever I have on hand.
 I love to do the veggie one with cauliflower and chick peas/chana and potatoes.
 Love it with carrots and peas as well.
 The combinations are pretty endless, and really according to your taste.